elastos/Elastos.Hive.Java.SDK/README.md

 </dependency>
 ```

-Here also is a brief guilde document about [How-to use the APIs](./HOW_TO_USE_APIS.md) , please read it carefully and feedback as issues.
+Here also is a brief guide document about [How-to use the APIs](./HOW_TO_USE_APIS.md).
+Please read it carefully and feedback as issues.

 ## Thanks
-Sincerely thanks to all teams and projects that we relies on directly or indirectly.
+Sincerely thanks to all teams and projects that we rely on directly or indirectly.

 ## Contributing
 We welcome contributions to the Elastos Hive Java Project.